We have all experienced the frustration that accompanies drain blockage at some point in time.

 The following morning make sure to flush boiling water down the pipes to complete the process.

-Another organic ingredient that proves beneficial for clearing a blocked toilet or sink is lemon juice.
+Lemon juice is another organic ingredient that proves beneficial for clearing a blocked toilet or sink.
 Although it is priced higher than vinegar, 1/2 a cup of lemon juice and baking soda may clear stubborn clogs.

 Not to mention that it smells better, so all you need to do is let it rest for a while and then wash the drains with boiling water.

 Then shake the jar to mix the ingredients and pour half the solution down the drain.
-After half an hour, you can wash the residue with boiling water, and hopefully, that will clear the blockage.
+After half an hour, you can wash the residue with boiling water, hopefully clearing the blockage.

-After you have exhausted all the methods mentioned above, you may use chemicals as a last resort.
-Be it plumbing services or ordinary citizens, using enzymatic cleaners is often the go-to option for many people.
-Simply because it does not require a lot of effort.
+After exhausting all the methods mentioned above, you may use chemicals as a last resort.
+Be it plumbing services or ordinary citizens, using enzymatic cleaners is often the go-to option for many people simply because it does not require much effort.

 However, they do have a strong smell due to the use of lye and sulfuric acid, meaning you must wash the residue properly.
 Also, make sure to read the instructions thoroughly before getting to work.

 You may even contact a plumbing service if you are unsure about using toxic substances.
-But nonetheless, it is extremely effective and clears oil, paper, hair, and other residue stuck in the sink or toilet.
+Nonetheless, it is exceptionally effective and clears oil, paper, hair, and other residue stuck in the sink or toilet.

 Keeping Up With Your Drain Maintenance